Our vision:

 After purchasing your permit, you may connect your structure to the septic system, but do not cover the connection until the Health District inspects it.

-Complete a Record of Construction:
+Complete a Record of Construction: (This document will become part of your property records.)

 Use Record of Construction for Connection for basic connections.